 For the last five years, Phish has called the Dick's Sporting Goods Park in Denver home for Labor Day weekend, and in doing so have made it a destination for all Phish fans.
 Many of these shows have been some of the best we've seen, but they've also had some fun with the song order in the set lists to spell out messages or only play songs that start with a certain letter.
 On the final night of their run in 2015, they spelled out T-H-A-N-K Y-O-U as a message to the Phish community.

-In reflecting on the last 20 years of Phish Food, we realize the music has been inspired and downright euphoric.
+In reflecting on the last 25 years of Phish Food, we realize the music has been inspired and downright euphoric.
 But the impact that the WaterWheel Foundation has had in Vermont and communities around the country is just as important.
-Check out the 20 most important contributions that WaterWheel has made since it was created 20 years ago.
+Check out our celebration of 25 years of the Waterwheel Foundation.

 While we believe there are a few indisputable, objective facts listed above, we realize people’s favorite moments with a band like Phish are highly subjective; these just happen to be the favorite moments of the collective Ben & Jerry’s team.
-What is your favorite Phish moment from the last 20 years?
-Let us know in the comments below!
+What is your favorite Phish moment from the last 25 years?